Darthan184/Custom-Challenges-SFS1/README.md

 "downrange" : {string value with units} (default "")
 * Only used for stepType="Downrange", the mimimum distance from the launch site

+"hasEngines" : {bool value} (default null)
+* Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
+Test for the presence of engines or boosters.
+    * If true, rocket must have engines or boosters.
+(Probably not useful)
+    * If false, rocket must not have engines or boosters.
+This can be used to test for a released payload.
+N.B. the payload needs to be the current rocket to detect this.
+    * If omitted or null is not checked.

+"impactVelocity" : {int value} (default 0)
+* Only used for stepType="Impact".
+The mimimum velocity at impact in m/s.

 "minHeight" : {string value with units} (default "")
 * Only used for stepType="Height".
 The minimum altitude to be reached (useful for launches)

 "maxHeight" : {string value with units} (default "")
 * Only used for stepType="Height".
 The maximum altitude to be reached (useful for flybys)

-"impactVelocity" : {int value} (default 0)
-* Only used for stepType="Impact".
-The mimimum velocity at impact in m/s.

 "minMass" : {double value} (default double.NaN)
 * Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
 The minimum rocket mass in tonnes.